CaronLab/MhcVizPipe/README.md

 ## Installation and usage

+**_NOTE: the installation processes is being updated and the quick installation described below will possibly fail.
+The instructions will be updated soon._**

 Below you will find a brief overview of the installation steps and usage of the tool.
 For more details please [visit the wiki](https://github.com/CaronLab/MhcVizPipe/wiki).